-Handel-C [4] is a high-level language designed specifically to generate net lists for FPGAs.
-The syntax of the language is similar to that of C, with additions for variables of arbitrary width.
-Parallelism is introduced using syntax similar to that of Occam [5], including channels to synchronize parallel processes.
+Handel-C [6] is a high-level language designed specifically to generate netlists for FPGAs.
+The syntax of the language is similar to that of C, with certain additions, e.g., variables of arbitrary width.
+Parallelism is introduced using syntax similar to that of Occam [7], including channels to synchronize parallel processes.
 The language itself is easy for C programmers to learn; however, it is the parallelism that requires a new way of thinking.
-Unlike processes running on a CPU "in parallel", on a given clock cycle, every process on an FPGA executes a statement.
+Unlike processes running on a CPU in parallel, each process on an FPGA executes a statement on every clock cycle.

-Compiling a program written in Handel-C involves two steps: the Handel-C compiler produces a net list which in turn is input to the Altera MaxPlus [6] fitter.
+Compiling a program written in Handel-C involves two steps: the Handel-C compiler produces a netlist which in turn is input to the Altera MaxPlusII [8] fitter.
 The resulting code is sent over the IEEE 1284 link to IoMan.